hexdump0815/vcvrack-dockerbuild-v1/readme-macos.txt

 and assumes a working brew https://brew.sh/ installation

-the Bogaudio, DHE and Surge modules do not load properly in this build
+the Bogaudio, DHE, Surge and TriggerFish-Elements modules do not load properly in this build